Sherkin Island: Tourism

 The ferry to Sherkin sails from Baltimore on the mainland.
 The island is a tourist destination and it typically takes between 10 and 15 minutes to get to Sherkin from Baltimore.
 The journey to the neighbouring Gaeltacht island Cape Clear takes on average approximately 40 minutes.
 A number of Sherkin's residents are active in the fields of art, including crafts, painting and writing.
 The busiest season starts with school summer holidays when families visit the island.

 Visitors can book a sea safari trip around the islands.
 Once on Sherkin pier, people can visit the Franciscan friary, if it is open.
 Known locally as "the Abbey", it has a photo exhibition inside and some displays outside.

 Sherkin also has camp facilities.
 Because the island has no local refuse disposal facilities, campers and picnickers are encouraged to bring minimum packaging and take any litter back to the mainland or recycle cans and bottles on Sherkin Pier.
 Silver Strand is popular for barbecues.

 Festivals

 The busiest day of the year coincides with the Sherkin Regatta festival, a rowing regatta usually held in late July or early August.
 On this day the island is visited by sea rowers and their supporters, with children's activities, music and food stalls.
 Music festivals are also occasionally held.

+Since 2016, Sherkin Island has hosted the Open Ear music festival annually, normally at the start of the summer.
+The festival focuses on "experimental" and avante garde electronic music.